srapilly/tgvmax-auto-confirm/README.md

 Zip archive can be found here : https://github.com/varsq/tgvmax-auto-confirm/releases

-Unzip the archive, your login/password can be put in the config.properties file located at the root of the archive.
+Unzip the archive, your login/password can be put in the ```config.properties``` file located at the root of the archive.

 ```
 login=YOURLOGIN
 password=YOURPASSWORD
 ```
+The tool is then launched with java with the jar located at the root of the archive.
 ```
 java -jar tgvmax-auto-confirm-1.1.jar
 ```

-Login/Password can also be defined directly in the command line, in that case the config.properties file is not used.
+Login/Password can also be defined directly in the command line, in that case the ```config.properties``` file is not used.

 ```
 java -jar tgvmax-auto-confirm-1.1.jar login password